HomerLee2016/skill-map/README.md

 ## What the app includes

+- A workspace-based learning experience where you can open a local folder and load your own lessons, tests, and roadmaps.
-- Interactive roadmap graph powered by React Flow
+- An interactive roadmap editor powered by React Flow with node details, progress states, and quick links into lessons or tests.
-- YAML editor for roadmap content with live parsing and error feedback
-- Progress tracking for roadmap completion
-- Folder-based lesson organization with Markdown content
+- A lesson browser that loads Markdown content from your selected workspace.
-- Quiz-taking experience for test collections
-- Revision mode with persisted question history and proficiency-based review
+- A test runner with structured folders, multiple-choice questions, and answer tracking.
-- Local API server for saving quiz and revision data
+- A revision page for spaced-repetition review, including import/export of revision data and automatic backup files.
+- A light-weight local-first setup that uses the browser's file system access features instead of a separate backend service.

 ## Getting started